Redmega/Redmega/README.md

 # Hi, Hello, Welcome!
 I'm Angel Piscola.
 I'm a Senior Software Engineer at **Honeybee Health**!
-I used to be at **Role, Inc** making https://www.playrole.com.
-I've got 5 years experience working on customer-centric Virtual TableTops, and almost 4 years on top of that working in a variety of industries.
+Previously, I was at **Role, Inc** making https://www.playrole.com.
+I've got 5 years experience working on customer-centric Virtual TableTops, and another 4 years on top of that working in a variety of industries, including ecommerce, b2b saas, and fintech at **American Express**!

 ## ⚡ Fast Facts
 * 👨‍💻 I love TypeScript and React
-* 💻 I code on Linux
+* 💻 I code on Mac and Linux
 * 🔎 Looking at AI/ML with great interest!
 (Check out my winning AI Hackathon Project below)
 * 🎲 I love tabletop gaming & board games
 * 🎮 Currenty playing through Zelda: Tears of the Kingdom